FirstEver-eu/Intel-Chipset-Driver-Updater/A_Deep_Dive_Into_Confusion.md

 | Gigabyte | ~3.86 MB | Slightly larger |
 | Other Source | 3.18 MB | Smallest file, but *largest extracted size*! |

-These are **SFX CAB archives** with varying compression levels — so identical version numbers don’t necessarily mean identical content.
+These are SFX CAB archives with varying compression levels — so identical version numbers don’t necessarily mean identical content.

+All packages were created by Intel and are digitally signed, which makes it even more puzzling why Intel produced so many different variants of the same driver version.

 ---